“Discovering Urban Bats” at the Montpellier-Nîmes School of Medicine

 Photo credits: Thierry Alignan, Alexis Buland

-Thiseducational initiative on bats, aimed at raising awareness about these animals and dispelling myths about them, was carried out in partnership with the Tourist Office in order to highlight the richness of our heritage and its unique features.
+Thiseducational program on bats, designed to raise awareness about these animals and dispel myths surrounding them, was organized in partnership with the Tourist Office to highlight the richness of our heritage and its unique features.

-This educational activity for those curious about the animal world was led by a specialist (a chiropterologist) who, after a discussion and explanation, invited participants to listen to the ultrasonic sounds emitted by bats using sensors that convert them into audible sound.
+This educational activity for those curious about the animal world was led by a specialist (a chiropterologist) who, after a discussion and some explanations, invited participants to listen to the ultrasonic sounds emitted by bats using sensors that convert them into audible sound.

-We will inform you of the dates of upcoming themed tours.
+We will let you know the dates of upcoming themed tours.